 Tseng, C. and Bateman, J. (2012).
 Multimodal narrative construction in Christopher Nolan's Memento: a description of method.Visual Communication 11, 91--119. pdf

 Bateman, J. and Tseng, C. (forthcoming).
 Triangulating multimodality: recent developments in integrating empirical, semiotic and hermeneutic methods, in Parodi, G. (ed.)
 Multimodality: From Corpus to Cognition, Bloomsbury.

-Bateman, J. and Tseng, C. (forthcoming).
+Bateman, J. and Tseng, C. (2023).
 Linguistik und Multimodalität: Die Integration empirischer, semiotischer und hermeneutischer Methoden durch Triangulation, in Siefkes, M. and Meiler, M. (ed.)
 Linguistische Methodenreflexion im Aufbruch.
 Berlin: De Gruyter.

 Tseng, C. (2020).
 Truthfulness and affect via digital mediation in audiovisual storytelling, in Elleström, L. (ed.)
 Beyond Media Borders: Intermedial Relations among Multimodal Media.
 Basingstoke: Palgrave MacMillan.
 (Open access)

 Tseng, C., Laubrock, J. and Pflaeging, J. (2018).
 Character developments in comics and graphic novels: A systematic analytical scheme.
 Laubrock, J., Wildfeuer, J. and Dunst, A. (ed.), Empirical Comics Research: Digital, Multimodal, and Cognitive Methods.
 London: Routledge. pdf